bolsinga/itunes_json/README.md

 ### query
 This will iterate through a git repository with listening history and execute the given SQL code on each individual database.
 This is useful to help determine next steps with this code and data.

-- `raw` - This is the default, where the rows are just written to standard out.
+- `raw` - This is the default, where the normalized database rows are just written to standard out.
-- `tracks` - This will attempt to transform the query result from the `tracks` view into `[Track]`.
+- `tracks` - This will attempt to transform the query result from the normalized database `tracks` view into `[Track]`.
 It will just emit these tracks as JSON.

 ## Future
 Back up to a single already existing database file, instead of many snapshots of data.
 Music will only tell you the last time a song was played.
 This database will have all the times it was played.
 I have backup data dating to 01/01/2006 to work with.